An Abbey Theatre and THEATREclub co-production

-It was easy (in the end) will run for 3 and a half hours, including an interval of 20 minutes.
+It was easy (in the end) will run for 3 hours and 10 minutes, including a 20-minute interval.
 You are free to come and go throughout the performance.

 'A company that is helping to change the nature of Irish theatre, or at least valiantly trying to rewire it'

 - Pom Boyd: Gertrude; THEATREclub Pom; THEATREclub therapeutic facilitator; Foxconn performance coach pretending to be a therapist; a community worker with Inner City Helping Homeless; a person who is homeless; Ophelia Group Pom